 Car accident lawsuits are typically associated with injury victims.
-Even if you were not hurt, you can sue to recover damages after a car crash.
+However, you can sue to recover damages after a car crash even if you did not suffer physical injuries.
 A lawsuit might be necessary if your car was damaged and the insurance company refuses to pay you to repair or replace it.

 To pursue this type of case, you will need to prove that the other driver caused the accident and the damage to your vehicle.
 Many car accident attorneys offer free case reviews, and they can help you understand if this is a good option for your situation.

 Can I Sue Someone for Damaging My Car?

-If you are not injured, you can sue someone for damaging your car and any other property in it.
+If you are not injured, you can still sue someone for damaging your car and any other property in it.
 If the damage isn’t serious, you may be able to take your case to small claims court.

 You’ll want to check the limits for small claims courts in your state to find out if your car accident case qualifies for small claims court.
-If the damages are greater than the small claims court allows and an insurer won’t settle, you may need to file a civil court claim.
+If the damages are greater than the small claims court allows and an insurer won’t settle, you may need to file a property damage claim in civil court.

 For a free legal consultation, call 800-537-8185

 Can You Sue for Negligence Without Injury?

-When someone fails to exercise care and their negligence causes an injury or property damage, you have the legal right to sue for compensation.
-You do not have to be physically injured to end up with monetary damages after a car accident.
+When someone fails to exercise reasonable care, and their negligence causes the accident victim injuries or property damage, they have the legal right to sue for compensation for damages.
+In other words, you do not have to be physically injured to receive monetary damages after a car accident.

 If you didn’t sustain any injuries, a traffic accident can still leave you with damages like emotional trauma.
 In some cases, you can file a claim for this as well.